-I’ve been travelling solo for the past 19 years and have been to many places and packed many bags!
-From my early travel days when I hauled a 75-litre backpack to my current 24-litre minimalist bag where I only have my travel essentials, I have slowly mastered the art of packing.
+I’ve been travelling solo for more than 20 years and have been to many places and packed many bags.
+From my early travel days when I hauled a 75-litre backpack to my current 30-litre minimalist bag where I only have my travel essentials, I have slowly mastered the art of packing.
 I have come a long way!

 And as a minimalist traveller, I am comfortable with one-bag travel and having very few essential travel items.
 And I typically have the same amount of items, whether I travel for two weeks or a few months.